BDC Hamburger Icon

 Open row

-We’ll examine three crucial leadership characteristics to pinpoint when you’re recruiting or promoting leaders, as well as touch on additional leadership traits that can bring out the best in teams and help steer your organization toward success.
+Character, competence and communication — the “three C’s” of leadership — are essential traits to look for in potential leaders.
+We’ll examine the three C’s of leadership to help you pinpoint these characteristics when recruiting or promoting leaders.
+We’ll also touch on additional leadership traits that can bring out the best in teams and help steer your organization toward success.

 TipBottom line

-When you're promoting an employee, document the job change in a promotion letter that details the new role's responsibilities and expresses how grateful you are for their hard work.
+When promoting an employee, document the job change in a promotion letter outlining the new role's responsibilities and expressing your gratitude for their hard work.

 3 C’s of leadership

-During the recruitment process — whether you’re recruiting internally or hiring from the outside — choosing candidates for leadership positions requires great care.
-Focus on the following characteristics to ensure you award power to the right people, and check that you also possess these traits.
+During the employee recruitment process, whether you’re promoting from within or hiring from the outside, choosing candidates for leadership positions requires great care.
+Pay attention to these three C’s to make sure you grant authority to the most qualified individuals and confirm you have them yourself.

 1. Character

-While leadership styles may differ, all leaders must command respect.
+While leadership styles differ, all good leaders command respect.
 Respect is based on what you say and who you are.
 Employees in smaller businesses witness their leaders’ actions and words up close and evaluate their character based on personal interactions.

 Ask yourself the following questions about potential leadership hires.
 (You can also use these questions to evaluate yourself as a leader.)